ReadRound ReadRound

 No accounts, no email, no third-party trackers.
 We keep what you nominate and what you write — that’s it.
 The full version lives on the privacy page.

+A small team.
+We run our own book club on ReadRound, which keeps the friction honest — when something annoys us mid-round, it gets fixed.
 Bug reports, feature ideas, “the tally is wrong on this edge case” — all welcome at [email protected].